-Team Total helps students with their studies, extra-curricular fun and humanitarian projects and enables student associations and student chapters to organize a range of activities, including field trips and participating in international conferences.
+Team Total is Total’s annual grants program supporting projects, challenges and educational activities organized by student teams and associations around the world.
+Team Total helps students with their studies, extra-curricular fun and humanitarian projects, and enables student associations and student chapters to organize a range of activities, including field trips and participation in international conferences.

 - PUSH YOUR LIMITS – Funding to take part in a sporting competition, adventure challenge or cultural event

 - INNOVATE – Support for student organizations with a passion for innovation and/or sustainable energy who want to bring a new idea to life

 - MAKE IT BETTER – Funding for projects which aim to improve living standards in your community or another country

 - DISCOVER – Support for geosciences and petroleum engineering student associations to complete study trips, to participate in international conferences or professional development activities